jedisct1/piknik/README.md

 ## Blurb
 Ever needed a copy/paste clipboard that works over the network?

-Piknik seamlessly and securely transfers URLs, code snipppets, documents, virtually anything between (possibly firewalled) hosts.
+Piknik seamlessly and securely transfers URLs, code snipppets, documents, virtually anything between arbitrary hosts.

 No SSH needed, and hosts can sit behind NAT gateways, on different networks.

 Fill in the clipboard ("copy") with whatever comes in to the standard input: